RIKEN-RCCS/fugaku-s3-service-guide/en/_sources/index.rst.txt

 .. image:: lens3-overview.png

+This service, Lenticularis-S3 (Lens3), consists of two open-source software, Lens3 + MinIO.
+MinIO is a popular S3 server.
+MinIO instances run as user's processes.
+Lens3 is a multiplexer for MinIO instances and provides a single access point for them.
+Lens3 forwards file access requests to MinIO with regard to bucket's owner.

-This service, Lens3 service does not provide buckets operations, such as listing or creating buckets.
+Lens3 does not provide buckets operations, such as listing or creating buckets.
 A bucket creation is naturally prohibited because Lens3 software distributes access requests with regard to a bucket accessed.

 Thus, it is necessary to create buckets, first.
 The Web-UI is used to create buckets.
 In Lens3's terminology, a *pool* refers to a folder